viktorlott/osrs-mobile-re/README.md

-one could see under `<Application>` `<activity android:configChanges=".." >` that it uses `touchscreen` such that changes to the touchscreen can be handled (or intercepted) by the binary (OBS, this is not the same as regular).
+one could see under `<Application>` `<activity android:configChanges=".." >` that it uses `touchscreen` such that changes to the touchscreen can be handled (or intercepted) by the binary (OBS, this is not the same as regular touch events).

 One thing that I still want to explore it that the binary still needs to bind the Android NativeActivity class, so if I were to inject or override the class, I could potentially intercept all actions being made.